Festivals in Ireland: Festivals, Events

 What is the religion of Ireland?

-The majority of the population in Ireland believe in the Catholic religion.
+The majority of the population in Ireland is Catholic.

 Related Blogs